Tigre language: Writing system

-Since around 1889, the Ge'ez script (Ethiopic script) has been used to write the Tigre language.
+Since around 1889, the Geʽez script (Ethiopic script) has been used to write the Tigre language.
 Tigre speakers formerly used Arabic more widely as a lingua franca.
 The Bible has been translated into the Tigre language.

 Ge'ez script

-Ge'ez script is an abugida, with each character representing a consonant+vowel combination.
+The Ge'ez script is an abugida, with each character representing a consonant and vowel combination.
 Ge'ez and its script are also called Ethiopic.
-The script has been modified slightly to write Tigre.
+The script has been modified slightly to write Tigre and is mainly employed by the Eritrean government and Christian speakers.

+Arabic script

+The Arabic script is an abjad, meaning only consonants are represented by each character, and diacritics are used for vowels.
+This script is used more commonly by Muslim speakers.

+Sample text

+Article 1 of the Universal Declaration of Human Rights: